exec doesn't allow command lines which begin with an env variable assignment

 This same problem seems to also afflict all the other constructs for running an external command: system, backticks, IO.popen, spawn.
 I'm reporting against 1.9.3, but all previous versions of ruby (s far back as 1.8.6) that I've tried have the problem as well.

-Updated by mame (Yusuke Endoh) almost 12 years ago
+Updated by mame (Yusuke Endoh) over 12 years ago

 - Target version set to 2.0.0